NixOS/nix.dev/source/tutorials/working-with-local-files.md

 In this example, although we pretty-printed the home directory, no files were copied.
-This is in contrast to coercion of paths to strings such as in `"${./.}"`, which copies the whole directory to the Nix store on evaluation!
+This is in contrast to coercion of paths to strings such as in `"${./.}"`, which copies the whole directory to the Nix store on evaluation.

 :::{warning}
-When using the [`flakes` and `nix-command` experimental features](https://nix.dev/manual/nix/stable/command-ref/new-cli/nix3-flake), a local directory within a Flake is always copied into the Nix store *completely* unless it is a Git repository!
+When using the [`flakes` and `nix-command` experimental features](https://nix.dev/manual/nix/stable/command-ref/new-cli/nix3-flake), a local directory within a Flake is always copied into the Nix store *completely* unless it is a Git repository.
 :::

 This implicit coercion also works for files: